‘For even when we were with you, we commanded you this: If anyone will not work, neither shall he eat.’

 By 2030, the rise of robotics could mean the end of over 20 million jobs around the world.
 Manufacturing, as we know it, is undergoing a sea change.
 And the human dignity of the ordinary American worker is at stake.
 Homelessness, depression, addiction — a tidal wave of social problems is upon us.

-Frankly, that’s the core of Andrew Yang’s message: restoring human dignity to those who need it the most.
+Frankly, that’s the core of Andrew Yang’s message: Restoring human dignity to those who need it the most.
 For him, Universal Basic Income is unambiguously the answer.

 But is it really?

 Well, despite the attractiveness of Yang’s platform, he hasn’t gone beyond a cult following.
 He hasn’t quite swayed moderate Democrats to his cause, let alone others beyond his narrow political spectrum.
+It’s worth noting that Yang wasn’t even among the front runners for the 2020 Democratic primaries.

 Yes, that’s the harsh reality of America’s favourite gladiatorial arena.
 Idealism only gets you so far.
 Andrew Yang’s Freedom Dividend — as emotive and mythic as it is — may just have to wait for another election cycle further down the track.